| On

 the garage, which was piled high with milk cans.
 Well, the

 cats would be safe and well fed in winter.
+"Mr.

 Hrabal might return tomorrow," a neighbor told us.
 But